 The Commission’s refusal to allow hearings denied fundamental due process guaranteed by (a) the Fifth and Fourteenth Amendments of the United States Constitution and (b) Article 1, Section 7 of the California Constitution.

-The Commission’s Decision interferes within interstate commerce in violation of Section 8 of Article I of the United States Constitution.
+The Commission’s Decision interferes with interstate commerce in violation of Section 8 of Article I of the United States Constitution.

 The Commission acted in excess of its powers and contrary to the law that authorized direct access suspension, and the Commission abused its discretion, by issuing a Decision with retroactive application.